slyval/guidelines/SAP Commerce/restful notes.md

  - 4 of these must be used to perform the CRUD  actions.
 These are:
 	 - GET - for retrieval or reading of a resource or a collection.
 No side effects must occur, if any use the other verbs.
 	 - POST - for creation of a resource.
 This results in side effects, if none use GET.
 The same request performed multiple times might result in different results( as duplicates might be rejected)
 	 - PUT - for updating of a resource or creation when resource does not exist (insert or update).
-Multiple requests should return the same result (
+Side effects are expected.
+Multiple requests should return the same result due to insert/update nature
-	 - DELETE - for the removal or deletion of a resource or collection
+	 - DELETE - for the removal or deletion of a resource or collection.
+Side effects are expected and multiple requests will not have the same result as the deletion of an inexistent object would